Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 title: "from object to functional — immutability"
 date: 2014-07-04 15:30
 comments: true
-categories: [functional, object, programming, language, ruby, rust, scala]
+categories: [functional, object, programming, language, ruby]
 ---

 Like many other developers, I've been intrigued with functional